 48. Use Auto White Balance

 Set Auto White Balance as your default White Balance settings and shoot in RAW.
-You can adjust White balance later in post processing if required.

 49. Use Evaluative Metering